 - 1. Remove the blade from the enclosure. - 2.
 Open the blade. - 3.
 Remove the system board and place it on the work surface. - 4.
-Remove the two screws from the PCIe extender/storage controller card. - 5.
-Pull the PCIe extender/storage controller card straight up and out of the connector.
+Remove the two screws from the storage controller card/PCIe extender card. - 5.
+Pull the storage controller card/PCIe extender card straight up and out of the connector.